sedracoin/sedra-miner/README.md

         --opencl-platform <OPENCL_PLATFORM>                Which OpenCL platform to use (limited to one per executable) --opencl-workload <OPENCL_WORKLOAD>                Ratio of nonces to GPU possible parrallel run in OpenCL [default: 512]
         --opencl-workload-absolute                         The values given by workload are not ratio, but absolute number of nonces in OpenCL [default: false]
-    -p, --port <PORT>                                      Kaspad port [default: Mainnet = 16110, Testnet = 16211]
+    -p, --port <PORT>                                      Sedrad port [default: Mainnet = 22110, Testnet = 22211]
-    -s, --kaspad-address <KASPAD_ADDRESS>                  The IP of the kaspad instance [default: 127.0.0.1] -t, --threads <NUM_THREADS>                            Amount of CPU miner threads to launch [default: 0] --testnet                                          Use testnet instead of mainnet [default: false]
+    -s, --sedrad-address <SEDRAD_ADDRESS>                  The IP of the sedrad instance [default: 127.0.0.1] -t, --threads <NUM_THREADS>                            Amount of CPU miner threads to launch [default: 0] --testnet                                          Use testnet instead of mainnet [default: false]
 ```

 To start mining, you just need to run the following:

-`./kaspa-miner --mining-address kaspa:XXXXX`
+`./sedra-miner --mining-address sedra:XXXXX`

 This will run the miner on all the available GPU devcies.

 # Devfund

-The devfund is a fund managed by the Kaspa community in order to fund Kaspa development <br>
+The devfund is a fund managed by the Sedra community in order to fund Sedra development <br>
 A miner that wants to mine higher percentage into the dev-fund can pass the following flags: <br>
 `--devfund-precent=XX.YY` to mine only XX.YY% of the blocks into the devfund.